 A student or a native speaker of German

-When it comes to German tutors, they’re usually either students who’ve studied German as their second language or native or bilingual German expats.
+When it comes to many a German tutor, they’re usually either students who’ve studied German as their second language or native or bilingual German expats.
 You’ll find adverts for their language courses on classifieds websites or on local businesses’ noticeboards.
 In these cases, tutoring is normally a secondary source of income for them.

 As a result, if you decide to get German lessons from students or native speakers, you'll find that they're usually cheaper than tutorials from qualified teachers.
 While their methods mightn’t be what you’re used to in school, they can still be highly effective.